What is a Terminal Degree?

 If you're wondering whether you need a terminal degree, the answer depends on both your particular field of study and your professional goals.

-A terminal degree signals mastery of your discipline in terms of breadth and depth.
+The degree signals mastery of your discipline in terms of breadth and depth.
 "This accomplishment is one to be very proud of and deserves all the respect that comes with it," Campbell said.

 However, it is possible to move ahead career-wise through a combination of advanced degrees and work experience.
 This is especially true in emerging fields or disciplines that might not yet offer accredited doctoral degrees or other credentials.

 Finally, keep in mind that as degree programs and professional requirements change, so too might the associated terminal degree.
-Specific graduate schools, professional organizations and accrediting bodies will usually have the latest information about terminal degrees by discipline.
+Specific graduate schools, professional organizations and accrediting bodies will usually have the latest information about the degrees by discipline.

 Explore more content like this article